KevinGrant12/crypto-clopse/content/collections/articles/safemoons-price-is-strong-as-other-coins-take-a-shit.md

     content:
       -
         type: text
         text: 'My average bet on an altcoin is usually $200-$300 because I am more excited about the potential upside than the cash I am throwing into a black hole.
-Short-term, the value of these coins almost always gets sliced to about 1/6 of what I put in.
+Short-term, the value of these coins almost always gets sliced to a fraction of their all-time high.
 SafeMoon is no exception to the trend, but there is a difference.'
   -
     type: paragraph
     content: